eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 In large projects there can be thousands of unit tests.
 This means you can refactor the codebase, run one command and be confident that nothing is broken.

-## How to Unit Test Vue Components
+## How to unit test vue components

 Create a new directory with the following structure: